-Transfer of Roads from SCDOT to Counties - Oppose any legislative efforts to transfer roads from SCDOT to local governments.
+Transfer of Roads from SCDOT to Counties - Oppose legislation that would require a mandatory transfer of roads from SCDOT to local governments.

 Utility Relocation - Support the compromise agreed to by the public water and sewer utilities and the S.C.
 Department of Transportation.
 The compromise should include language stating that the legislation does not apply to utilities with prior rights.
 Also, the legislation should state an effective date which ensures that transportation projects where the costs have already been estimated and approved are not affected.